spypaul/MQSim_CXL/README.md

 CXL-flash Design Tools contain two primary tools, a [memory tracing tool](https://github.com/dgist-datalab/valgrind_cachetrace.git) and a trace-driven simulator (this repository), to assist designing a CXL-enabled flash memory device for main memory expansion.
 This is an active joint research project of [S4 group](https://web.ecs.syr.edu/~bkim01/proj/rackcxl.html) at Syracuse University, [DGIST DataLab](https://datalab.dgist.ac.kr/), [DATOS Lab](https://sites.google.com/view/datoslab) at Soongsil University, and [FADU](https://www.fadu.io/).

-To learn more, please keep reading this documentation, and our research paper, Overcoming the Memory Wall with CXL-Enabled SSDs, will appear in [USENIX ATC'23](https://www.usenix.org/conference/atc23) soon.
+To learn more, please keep reading this documentation.
+Our research paper, _Overcoming the Memory Wall with CXL-Enabled SSDs_, is currently in the revision stage of [USENIX ATC'23](https://www.usenix.org/conference/atc23).

 ## Getting Started

 ### Prerequisites
-1. The tracing tool runs on a linux machine.
+1. The tracing tool runs on a Linux machine.
 We recommend using a machine with Ubuntu 20.04.5 LTS with Linux Kernel 5.17.4 installed.
 2. Our simulator is designed to be independent of the hardware setup.
-However, it is developed using Windows [Visual Studio 2022 IDE](https://visualstudio.microsoft.com/downloads/).
-Hence, the simulator needs to run on a Windows 11 machine.
+However, it is developed using [Visual Studio 2022 IDE](https://visualstudio.microsoft.com/downloads/) on Windows, and it was only tested on a Windows 11 environment.

 *Note that currently, the simulator can only run on a Windows machine.
-Hence, to utilize the full toolset, the user need to have one Linux machine and one Windows machine ready.
+Hence, to utilize the full toolset, the user need to have one Linux environment and one Windows environment ready.

 Source code:

 1. [Valgrind Cache Trace](https://github.com/dgist-datalab/valgrind_cachetrace.git): a memory tracing tool utilized in this work.
-2. MQSIM CXL (included in this reposiotry): a trace-driven simulator utilized in this work.
+2. [MQSIM CXL](#mqsim-cxl-a-simulator-for-cxl-flash) (included in this repository): a trace-driven simulator utilized in this work.
-3. [Trace Translator](https://github.com/spypaul/trace_translation.git): an example code to translate *.vout or *.pout files to *.trace files.
+3. [Trace Translator](https://github.com/spypaul/trace_translation.git): an example code to translate \*.vout or \*.pout files to \*.trace files.

 ### Installation
-1. To install the memory tracing tool, please follow the instructions specified in the [memory tracing tool repository](https://github.com/dgist-datalab/valgrind_cachetrace.git).
+1. To install Valgrind Cache Trace, please follow the instructions specified in the [memory tracing tool repository](https://github.com/dgist-datalab/valgrind_cachetrace.git).
-2. To install the simulator, please download the full package in this repository.
+2. To install MQSIM CXL, please download and extract or clone this repository to your preferred location.

 ### Workflow and Usage
-The following steps will guide the user to run the full simulation process:
+This process consists of three main stages: produce \*.vout or \*.pout files --> convert the files into \*.trace files --> run simulation with the traces.

-On the Linux machine:
+On the Linux environment:
-1. Utilize the tracing tool to generate a memory trace file (*.vout or *.pout file) for a workload.
+1. Generate a memory trace file (\*.vout or \*.pout file) for a workload utilizing the tracing tool.
 Please follow the instructions in the [memory tracing tool repository](https://github.com/dgist-datalab/valgrind_cachetrace.git).
-2. The *.vout or *.pout trace files need to be translated into a simulator-compaitable format.
-Please utilize example [trace translation code](https://github.com/spypaul/trace_translation.git) to generate *.trace files from the *.vout or *.pout files
+2. The \*.vout or \*.pout trace files need to be translated into a simulator-compatible format.
+Please utilize example [trace translation code](https://github.com/spypaul/trace_translation.git) to generate \*.trace files from the \*.vout or \*.pout files

-On the Windows machine:
+On the Windows environment:

 3. To configure the simulator environment, please follow the instructions specified in [MQSim CXL Specific Execution Configurations](#mqsim-cxl-specific-execution-configurations) and [CXL-flash Architecture Configurations](#cxl-flash-architecture-configurations) of this document
 4. Create a folder named "traces" in the root directory of the simulator package
-4. Place the generated *.trace file into the \traces folder.
+5. Place the generated \*.trace file into the \traces folder.
 Please specify the file path in workload.xml.
 Check [MQSim CXL Specific Execution Configurations](#mqsim-cxl-specific-execution-configurations) for more details.
-5. To run the simulator, please follow the instructions specified in [Usage in Windows](#usage-in-windows) of this document.
+6. To run the simulator, please follow the instructions specified in [Usage in Windows](#usage-in-windows) of this document.
-6. The simulator output will be in the \Results folder in the root directory of the simulator package.
+7. The simulator output will be in the \Results folder in the root directory of the simulator package.
 For more details, please read the descriptions in [Simulator Output](#simulator-output) of this document.

 ## Detailed Instructions for ATC'23 Evaluation